guettli/why-i-like-django-and-sap/README.md

 * I want to use a new version of pyRFC: I need build our custom python package again.
 Now I need find my password to get to the new libraries for a custom sap page .... grrr

+## I like Python since a string can contain a '\0'

+In C a string gets terminated by the `\0` (null byte).
+This means strings in C can not contain this character, except you do your own string handling and always keep track of the lenght of the string yourself.

+In ABAP it is the same.
+A `string` gets terminated by a `\0`.

+I like Python because a string can contain a `\0`.

+Usually you don't want this.
+If you data contains a `\0` then it is binary data.

+This means in ABAP you should use `xstring` and in Python `bytes`.

+But nevertheless it is nice that a string in Python does not get terminated by the null byte.